0ffero/Xemu-Lister/README.md

 Uses directory junction to availableGames.
 They will be highlighted in the list as available.
     <ul>The directory junction isn't necessary.
 You can simply drop all your game folders into the "availableGames" folder.
-    NOTE:  To assign a game as "available", copy it's image from the cache folder to the game folder.
+    NOTE:  To assign a game as "available", copy its image from the cache folder to the game folder.
            Don't worry if you accidentally move the image file, it will be re-downloaded next time Xemu Lister is refreshed.</ul>

 Shows games with manuals + manual viewer.